folio-org/stripes-cli/doc/commands.md

 ```

-# Available Okapi Commands
+# Okapi Commands

 The following commands primarily interact with Okapi.
-When working with Okapi, it easiest to set `okapi` and `tenant` options in a [.stripesclirc file](#stripes-cli-configuration) or [environment variables](#environment-variables).
+When working with Okapi, it easiest to set `okapi` and `tenant` options in a `.stripesclirc` file or environment variables.
 Either method avoids the need  to manually supply `--okapi` and `--tenant` with each command.

 ## `okapi` command